parasaurolophus/rader.us/src/philosophy/computability.md

 work.](https://en.wikipedia.org/wiki/G%C3%B6del_numbering) Generations of
-mathematicians and philosophers have accepted that Cantor's argument is valid, but the success of Computability Theory begs the question: how "real" is a number that can't be computed?
+mathematicians and philosophers have accepted that Cantor's argument is valid, but the success of Computability Theory begs the question: how "real" is a number that cannot be computed?

 Taken strictly in its own terms, Cantor's argument is air tight.
 But from the historically more traditional, empiricist view of mathematics it is deeply